Wool

 Sheep do need to be shorn, but only because again, humans have selectively bred them for so long that their genes have been modified.
 Domesticated sheep originate from mouflon, an animal which still exists in the wild today.

-Merino sheep particularly, who make up 70% of the Australian flock, are burdened with enormous amounts of wool due to this genetic selection.
+Merino sheep particularly, who account for roughly 70% of the Australian flock, are burdened with enormous amounts of wool due to this genetic selection.
 These sheep also have more rolls of skin, holding more wool.
 More wool is more profit, but these additional folds of skin, found in all crevasses such as at the meeting point of the neck and back, hold moisture and can lead to fly strike, which can be lethal, and extremely painful.

 If sheep were no longer bred for the purpose of their exploitation and slaughter, only animals who are able to naturally thrive would continue to live, and live in freedom.